4K1D3V/Pl-Hide-Pro/Velocity-Config.md

 ```
 #
-#Note that this is the Velocity configuration and therefore some spigot/bungee version functions are missing because of the VelocityAPI
+#Note that this is the Velocity configuration and therefore some spigot/bungee version functions are missing
-#I recommend only using blacklist mode and blacklisting only Velocity commands and doing the rest via the spigot version
 #Wiki: https://github.com/Nononitas/Plugin-Hide-Pro/wiki
 #

 #Config version.
 Don't change!
-version: "1"
+version: "2"

 debug: false

-#Message shown if you type /pl | Enter none to disable | Players with the permission plhide.bypass will see the real plugins
+#Message shown if you type /pl | Enter none to disable | Players with the permission plhide.bypass.pl-message will see the real plugins
 /pl-message: 'Plugins (0):'

 #Stay on the newest version to get better features!
 #Enable or disable automatic ingame update notification on join
 update-notify: true

-#Blocks all "/<pluginname>:<command>"
-block-plugin-named-commands-tabcomplete: true
-block-plugin-named-commands-execution: true

 groups:
   #If no group is set via the permission plhide.group.<group> this will be used
   #Do not rename the default group!
   default:
-    #The list of commands whose execution will be blocked or only executable
+    #The list of commands whose execution will be allowed only
     commands:
-      - ver
-      - version
-      - about
-      - bukkit
-      - icanhasbukkit
-      - help
-      - '?'
-      - me
-      - minecraft:me
-      - minecraft:help
+      - spawn
-      - bukkit:?
+      - tpa
-      - bukkit:help
+      - tpaccept
-      - plugins
+      - tpdeny
-      - pl
+      - pay
-      - bukkit:pl
+      - money
-      - bukkit:plugins
+      - balance
-      - bukkit:ver
+      - warp
-      - bukkit:version
+      - msg
-      - bukkit:about
+      - r
-    #If the value is set to blacklist, the commands in the "commands" list are blocked from execution
-    #If the value is set to whitelist, the commands in the "commands" list are the only ones that can be executed
-    group-mode-commands: blacklist
-    #The list of commands that will be removed from the tab or just made visible
+    #The list of commands that will be made visible only in tabcomplete
     tabcomplete:
-      - ver
-      - version
-      - about
-      - bukkit
-      - icanhasbukkit
-      - help
-      - '?'
-      - me
-      - minecraft:me
-      - minecraft:help
+      - spawn
-      - bukkit:?
+      - tpa
-      - bukkit:help
+      - tpaccept
-      - plugins
+      - tpdeny
-      - pl
+      - pay
-      - bukkit:pl
+      - money
-      - bukkit:plugins
+      - balance
-      - bukkit:ver
+      - warp
-      - bukkit:version
+      - msg
-      - bukkit:about
+      - r
-    #If the value is set to blacklist, the commands in the "tabcomplete" list are removed from the tab complete
-    #If the value is set to whitelist, the commands in the "tabcomplete" list are only visible in the tab complete
-    group-mode-tabcomplete: blacklist
     #If a player is in two groups, the group with the higher priority number is used
     #The minimum value is 0
     priority: 0